buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-it default to `0s`, which means no animation at all.
+it defaults to `0s`, which means no animation at all.

 ### animation-timing-function